 c.
 Rectification and erasure

 d.
-Limitation of processing
+Restriction of processing

-f.
-Surrender of data and data transmission
+e.
+Disclosure of data and data transmission

 The assertion of all rights specified above is generally free of charge for you.